 Most certificate and degree programs offer students opportunities to participate in cooperative training with industry for at least one semester.
-Students in cooperative experiences earn up to 12 credit hours working off-

-Texas State Technical College tstc.edu campus at jobs related to their fields of study.
+Students in cooperative experiences earn up to 12 credit hours working offcampus at jobs related to their fields of study.
 This phase of training is a cooperative effort between the student, industry and TSTC to provide valuable work experience.
 Cooperative education is competitive, enabling some qualified students to earn income to help support their education.
 Students who are interested in participating in cooperative experiences should discuss the opportunities with their department chairpersons.